dequelabs/axe-devtools-android-sample-app/README.md

 There is an issue running the app on JDK higher than 11.

 The gradle plugin is updated with Android Studio Dolphin.
 If you are using an older version of Android Studio, update the gradle plugin to make it work.
+[See Updating Plugin](https://developer.android.com/studio/releases/gradle-plugin#updating-plugin)

 ## Note